agricolab/agricolab/README.md

 ### About me

 I am working as a R&D Specialist at [neuroConn](https://www.neurocaregroup.com/de/neuroconn-technologie), where we innovate and develop medical devices.
-I help with my background in translational neuroscience and professional software engineering.
+I support the team with my background in translational neuroscience and professional software engineering.

 ### What i do on github